Navalny dedicates award to all political prisoners in Russia, Belarus - RFI

 The 45-year-old politician called off the strike three days later.

-On Monday, his team said he had been transferred back to his penal colony in Pokrov, 100 kilometres (60 miles) west of Moscow.
+On Monday, his team said he had been transferred back to his penal colony in Pokrov, 100 kilometres (60 miles) east of Moscow.

 Navalnaya voiced sadness that she, not her father, was there to accept his prize on Tuesday.